Quivers and the Adams spectral sequence: Quiver homology theories

 \subsection{Monoidal structure on quivers}

-Let $R$ be an $\E_{2}$-algebra, so that the category $\Mod_{R}$ of left $R$-modules has a canonical monoidal structure.
-In this section we explore the additional structure on $\Rep(\pcat)$ that the tensor product of $R$-modules gives us.
+Let $R$ be an $\E_{2}$-algebra, so that the category $\Mod_{R}$ of left $R$-modules has a canonical monoidal structure given by the tensor product.
+In this section we explore the induced additional structure on the category $\Rep(\pcat)$ of representations.

 \begin{definition} We say that a class of simples $\pcat$ is \emph{multiplicative} if it is closed under tensor products and it contains the monoidal unit, ie. $R \in \pcat$. \end{definition}

 \begin{example} Both the class of all perfect modules and the class of finite projective modules of \cref{example:finite_free_modules_form_a_class_of_simples} are multiplicative for any $\E_{2}$-algebra $R$. \end{example}